 This commodification and privatization of Judaism is hardly surprising.
 However, the thought that all these new Jews will have to be hated in order to maintain their newly acquired exceptionalist “religious” identity may entail some gross violence ahead.
 Beware!

-Posted by Gilad Atzmon on Feb 18 2014, With 0 Reads, Filed under Editor, Politics.
+Posted by Gilad Atzmon on February 18, 2014, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.